pcingola/SnpEff/src/docs/se_buildingdb.md

     $ java -jar snpEff.jar download -v GRCh37.75

-*Backwards compatible databases*
+###Backwards compatible databases

 In many cases the databases from previous SnpEff versions might be compatible with newer versions.
-So, SnpEff has a "fallback" mechanism for "compatible database formats".
+So, SnpEff has a *fallback* mechanism for *"backwards-compatible database formats"*.
 If database format version 5.1 is backward compatible with "5.0", then we can use the "old" (5.0) databases in SnpEff version 5.1

 For example, let's say GRCh38.99 was built for "SnpEff version 5.0".